TommiNieminen/TermInjectorPlus/index.md

 As you can see from the image above, matches for all of the listed rules are highlighted in the tester.

-#### <a name="pipeline_tester">4.1 Testing the entire translation pipeline in the **Edit rules** tab
+#### <a name="pipeline_tester">5.1 Testing the entire translation pipeline in TermInjectorPlus settings

-The tester in the **Edit rules in collection** window is the most comprehensive tester, since it tests both the pre-edit and post-edit rule collections: the tester edits the source text with each of the pre-edit rule collections, then produces a machine translation from the edited source text, and finally edits the MT output with all the post-edit rule collections.
+The tester in the TermInjectorPlus settings window is the most comprehensive tester, since it tests both the pre-edit and post-edit rule collections: the tester edits the source text with each of the pre-edit rule collections, then retrieves a match for the edited source text from the translation provider, and finally edits the translation provider output with all the post-edit rule collections.
 This tester is also hidden by default, and it can be opened by clicking the expander button at the bottom of the tab:

   <img src="./images/editrules17.png?raw=true" alt="drawing" width="100%"/>